 - Youth outreach is an integral part of the awards project.
 Top performing learners in mathematics and science in Grade 12 are recognised every year through the Brilliants Programme for our future innovators.
 There is also a year-long series of interactions with students and learners by Award Winners across the country.
 This is called the NSTF Share ‘n Dare Programme.

 Nominations and adjudication process

-Nominations are registered online by the first deadline (this year 9 December 2016).
-Full nomination documents have to be submitted by the second deadline (set for 3 March 2017).
+Nominations are registered online by the first deadline (11 December 2017).
+Full nomination documents have to be submitted by the second deadline (2 March 2018).